Necas209/Necas209/README.md

 ## About Me:

-I am a second year Master's student of in Computer Engineering at the University of Trás-os-Montes and Alto Douro.
+I am a second year Master's student in Computer Engineering at the University of Trás-os-Montes and Alto Douro.

 ![](https://komarev.com/ghpvc/?username=Necas209&color=orange)